au-research/ARDC-23-things/things/thing-4.md

 -   Start by going to [re3data.org](http://www.re3data.org/)
 -   Click on Browse &gt; By Country &gt; click on Australia in the map
--   There are 87 repositories listed for Australia.
+-   How many repositories are listed for Australia?
 Does this represent all the research data repositories Australia has to offer?
 Is anything missing?